-At the start of their program and at regular intervals throughout the year, residents will meet individually with the Program Coordinator.
-The Advisor and Program Director will also attend the Longitudinal Assessments in November and April.
-The role of the Program Coordinator is to provide any support or guidance the resident might need to successfully complete their program.
-The agenda for each meeting includes updates on overall program progress, reviews of rotation assessments & procedure logs, short- and long-term goals, research project status, well-being/discussion using the Cohen-Perceived Stress Score challenges faced, general questions and needs for support of the resident.
+The agenda for each meeting includes updates on overall program progress, reviews of rotation assessments & procedure logs, short- and long-term goals, research project status, a discussion of the Cohen-Perceived Stress Score (as completed by the resident), any challenges faced, general questions and needs for support of the resident.
 These meetings are also an opportunity for 2-way feedback for both the resident and Program Coordinator.